Last updated: May 29, 2026

 Home and community-based services

 What it helps with: Home and community-based services can help some people avoid or delay nursing home care.
-Services may include personal care, homemaker help, respite, adult day services, emergency response systems, and other approved supports.
+Services may include personal care, homemaker help, respite, adult day services, emergency response systems, or other approved supports.
+The state HCBS page lists waiver programs and explains that services depend on waiver rules.

 Regional, rural, and tribal notes